vacp2p/rfc/content/docs/rfcs/44/README.md

 With a certain probability, this message is relayed further on the "stem", or enters the fluff phase.
-On the stem, messages are relayed to single peers, respectively, while in fluff phase, messages are spread as per usual relay operation (augmented by random delays to further reduce symmetry).
+On the stem, messages are relayed to single peers, respectively, while in fluff phase, messages are spread as per usual relay operation (optionally augmented by random delays to further reduce symmetry).
 The graph spanned by stem connections is referred to as the anonymity graph.

 Note: This is an early raw version of the specification.
 It does not strictly follow the formally evaluated Dandelion++ paper,